On January 12, 1947 in Celtic History

-Matt Molloy of the Chieftains, Born
+Matt Molloy of the Chieftains, born

 Matt Molloy, the renowned Irish musician and flutist, was born on January 12, 1947.
 He is widely recognized for his contributions to traditional Irish music and his significant role as a member of The Chieftains, one of the most influential and respected traditional Irish music bands in the world.